buenos-nachos/time-sync/README.md

 // This lets you pull an immutable snapshot of the TimeSync's inner state const snap = sync.getStateSnapshot();

-// This lets you manually invalidate the sync by advancing it to a certain time
-// (as long as that new time doesn't exceed the actual system time).
-If the
-// advance succeeds, all subscribers will be notified, and then the next update
-// proceeds as normal.
-sync.advanceTime(refreshRates.fiveSeconds);
 ```

 ## Documentation